mendoncagary/Laminate/README.md

 - Safari latest
 - IE latest

 The above list is non-exhaustive.
-Skeleton works perfectly with almost all older versions of the browsers above, though IE certainly has large degradation prior to IE9.
+Laminate works perfectly with almost all older versions of the browsers above, though IE certainly has large degradation prior to IE9.

 ## License

-All parts of Skeleton are free to use and abuse under the [open-source MIT license](https://github.com/mendoncagary/Laminate/blob/master/LICENSE.md).
+All parts of Laminate are free to use and abuse under the [open-source MIT license](https://github.com/mendoncagary/Laminate/blob/master/LICENSE.md).